Jelly MDHV

 port st lucie motorcycle accident damages

-Punitive Damages
+Punitive damages

 Punitive damages are only available in accident lawsuits that involve a particularly reckless driver or a reckless corporation.
 Punitive damages are meant to punish the at-fault party and discourage others from engaging in similar behavior.

-These damages are difficult to calculate and will require motorcycle riders to hire an attorney who can investigate the circumstances of their injuries and make a recommendation of whether punitive damages should be sought.
+These damages are difficult to calculate and will require motorcycle riders to hire an attorney who can investigate the circumstances of their injuries and make a recommendation on whether punitive damages should be sought.

 These damages ultimately are not determined by the victim; instead, they’re determined by the judge in the case.